YichenWei0601/YichenWei0601/README.md

 <td width="50%">

 **🌊 [LLM-Adversarial-Modeling-of-Shoreline-Ecology](https://github.com/YichenWei0601/LLM-Adversarial-Modeling-of-Shoreline-Ecology)**
-- 大语言模型在海岸线生态对抗建模中的应用
+- Application of Large Language Models in Ecological Adversarial Modelling of Shorelines
-- 结合AI技术与环境科学的创新研究
+- Innovative research combining AI technology and environmental science
-- 探索LLM在生态建模领域的潜力
+- Exploring the potential of LLM in the field of ecological modelling

 </td>
 <td width="50%">